 Many companies don’t yet support investing in cryptocurrency, and Bitcoin IRA doesn’t have a solo 401K plan as of yet.

 However, it is possible to transfer funds from a 401K to a Bitcoin IRA account if you’re no longer employed at the business associated with the 401K.

-Bitcoin IRA appears to be a solid company with a lot going for it.
-However, there are a few negatives to make note of.
+Bitcoin IRA appears to be a solid company with a lot going for it, but there are some drawbacks to the services.

 - Full-service self-directed IRA

 - Similar tax reductions as a traditional or Roth IRA

 - Allows clients to invest in big cryptocurrencies such as Bitcoin Cash and Ethereum Classic